trace1729/baoyan/intro.md

 I consider myself to be open-minded and always willing to lend a helping hand to others.
 I have a particular affinity for engineering, specifically in the areas of software programming and hardware design.
 Over the past three years, I have successfully completed two noteworthy projects.

 One of my projects involved developing a fully functional CPU capable of running simple RISC-V assembly code.
-For instance, I implemented a recursive Fibonacci number calculation.
+For instance, It can calc Fibonacci number recursively.
 Another project focused on optimizing the performance of the Unix-like operating system, xv6.
 I introduced various techniques, such as copy-on-write, which significantly improved its efficiency.

 Furthermore, I actively engage in social activities.
-I had the privilege of volunteering in the 7th International College Student Internet+ competition.
+For example, I had the privilege of being a volunteer in the 7th International Internet+ competition.

 While I possess a broad range of interests and have acquired a solid understanding of my field of study, I acknowledge that I still have much to learn and improve upon.
-I am eager to pursue further studies to enhance my knowledge and skills, as I believe this is essential for realizing my full potential and contributing meaningfully to the field.
+I am eager to pursue further studies, as I believe this is essential for realizing my full potential and contributing meaningfully to the field.

 Thank you for considering my introduction.
 I look forward to discussing further and showcasing my enthusiasm for computer science.